 The diaphragm is a barrier method of contraception.
 It is a dome of soft silicone with a flexible rim which is placed inside the vagina to cover the cervix (the lower part of the uterus or womb).
 The diaphragm forms a barrier which prevents sperm from getting into the uterus.
 It is inserted before intercourse and left in place for a minimum of 6 hours after intercourse.
 It takes 6 hours for all sperm to die in the acid environment of the vagina.

-- Making sure it is covering your cervix
+- Making sure it is covering your cervix.

-- Leaving it in place for a minimum of 6 hours after intercourse
+- Leaving it in place for a minimum of 6 hours after intercourse.

-- They are suitable for breastfeeding women.
+- They are suitable when breastfeeding.